Lavshyak/clExtendedApi/readme.md

 The Cmakelists.txt is almost finished and has build errors, customize it yourself, I'm tired, I'm leaving for c#.

-Tested on windows 10, MinGW, Ninja, https://github.com/KhronosGroup/OpenCL-SDK/releases/tag/v2023.04.17.
+Works for me on windows 10, MinGW, Ninja, https://github.com/KhronosGroup/OpenCL-SDK/releases/tag/v2023.04.17.